Our Resurrection & the Fate of the World

 According to the Holy See’s Directory on Popular Piety:

-Today is the 6th Sunday of Ordinary Time.
-The liturgical color is green.
+Today is Thursday of the 5th week of Lent.
+The liturgical color is violet.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.